 4. Editing and testing your transaction script

-Once you’ve recorded your transaction, and you’ve chosen to test the script yourself (you can also let our Support team handle your testing) you need to troubleshoot the resulting script, setup content checks if you haven’t already, and adjust the vault permissions on newly created items.
+Once you’ve recorded your transaction, and you’ve chosen to test the script yourself (you can also let our Support team handle your testing), you need to troubleshoot the resulting script, set up content checks if you haven’t already, and adjust the vault permissions on newly created items.
 Finally, you need to keep an eye on the monitor in staging mode before moving your monitor to production.

 -

-To learn about the editor, steps and actions check out Understanding the step editor
+To learn about the editor, steps, and actions, check out Understanding the step editor

 -